7 Facts from our Noom Review

 Already have genome data?
 No problem.
 You can easily upload your DNA data from other platforms (such as AncestryDNA and 23andMe) onto our website.

 There are a lot of benefits to knowing more about your genome.
-Since health goes far beyond just weight, knowing more about your nutritional needs is essential to living a healthy life.
+Since health goes far beyond just weight, learning more about your nutritional needs is essential to living a healthy life.
 With your data in your hands, you can make the decisions that work best for you.

-While Noom is a very effective weight loss app, it is not a replacement for personalized nutrition.
+While Noom is a very effective weight loss program, it is not a replacement for personalized nutrition.
 Weight management is not the only goal when it comes to health, and every individual responds differently to caloric restriction.

 In particular, you might be interested in these articles: